Start-Up Food and drink business

 From a food safety perspective, cleaning needs to be effective.
 It is also important that there is no possibility of the chemicals used for cleaning transferring into the product.
 Make sure that you have data sheets from the manufacturer to enable a COSHH assessment to be made.
 It is also good practice to record the cleaning, both that it has been done and also to the required standard.
 As your business grows, you will also want to measure the effectiveness of the cleaning, by microbiological and/or rapid methods.
 Furthermore, this will allow you to manage your cleaning more effectively.
 Alimenti can help with the development of microbiology testing plans.

 What happens if you don’t comply with the legal requirements

-Changes in February 2016 to the sentencing guidelines for prosecutions have extended the possible sentences and fines for food offences.
+Changes in February 2016 to the sentencing guidelines in the UK for prosecutions have extended the possible sentences and fines for food offences.
 A case in 2016 led to Mohammed Zaman being jailed for 6 years following failure to correctly inform a consumer of the contents of a curry, the consumer subsequently died.
 There is a current case where a 15 year old died after an allergic reaction.